Find out more details about the tour and its highlights.

 We will have the rare oportunity to see normal snow turn into a different type: crust of snow, and then we see that type become glacier ice.
 On any other location there's but pure ice.

 The adventure kicks off as we depart from Reykjavik and make our way to Langjokull Glacier.
 The first stop is Deildatunguhver.
-This is Europe’s most powerful hot spring, gushing out about 48 gallons (180 litres) of boiling water per second!
+This is Europe’s most powerful hot spring, gushing out about 48 gallons (180 liters) of boiling water per second!
 Don’t for...)

 The adventure kicks off as we depart from Reykjavik and make our way to Langjokull Glacier.
 The first stop is Deildatunguhver.
-This is Europe’s most powerful hot spring, gushing out about 48 gallons (180 litres) of boiling water per second!
+This is Europe’s most powerful hot spring, gushing out about 48 gallons (180 liters) of boiling water per second!
 Don’t forget to look for a rare type of fern, Blechnum Spicant, that only grows here.

 The next stop is Hraunfossar Waterfall (Lava Falls).
 The cascade is home to thousands of rivulets that seep through the lava rocks of Hallmundarhraun Lava Field.
 Then witness Barnafossar Waterfall, found just a few hundred meters from Hraunfossar.
 Your guide will tell you the spooky story surrounding the falls.